ShenZhouHong/Clytemnestra-and-the-Women/README.md

 ### How does Clytemnestra challenge and surpass these gender norms?
 Through textual evidence, show how Clytemnestra challenges the norms set forth in *Agamemnon*
-  - The signal beacons set up by Clytemnestra, and the scepticism of her news at the hands of the Argive townsmen.
-  - The "spoken wisely like a man" remark at `351`.
+- **Line # `275`:** In response to the doubts of the Argive townsmen, rather than yielding assent, Clytemnestra vocally refutes their misgivings.
+- **Line # `350`:** The Argive townsmen comments on her speech about her signal beacons, saying that she has "spoke like a man".
-  - Particularly when Clytemnestra chides the Argive townsmen for not believing in her at `590`.
+- **Line # `600`:** After the arrival of the Herald, the Argive townsmen sends the Herald to relate the news of the sacking of Troy.
+Clytemnestra refuses to let him repeat it, and chides the Argive townsmen for not believing her.
+  - In response to this reproach, the Herald says that the speech is `un-wifelike` (**Line # `613`**).
+- **Line # `941`:** In Clytemnestra's scene where she urges Agamemnon to step on the tapestries, her forceful persuasion causes Agamemnon to comment "Surely tis' not a woman's part to be fond of contest".

 ### How does Clytemnestra's killing of Agamemnon relate to the role of her gender?
 - Examine the pursuit of justice in Homeric literature, and how it is almost